-Once you reach age 59 1⁄2, you may make unlimited non-hardship Age 59 1⁄2 withdrawals.
-You may withdraw in a flat dollar amount all or part of the value of your (a) After-Tax Contribution Account, Rollover After-Tax Account, Rollover Account, Qualified Non-Elective Contribution Account, Matching Contribution Account and Salary Deferral Account (in the order named), and/or (b) Rollover Roth
+Other Non-hardship Withdrawals: In addition to any of the above withdrawals you are eligible to make, you may make two other non-hardship withdrawals per calendar year of the following amounts.
+You may withdraw in a flat dollar amount all or part of the value of your After-Tax Employee Contribution Account, Rollover After-Tax Account, Rollover Account and Matching Contribution Account (in the order named).
+However, you may not withdraw Matching Contributions that were made less than 24 months before the date of withdrawal if you have NOT participated in the Plan for at least 5 years.